brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ***Changes since r5***

 Re-added section with the history of other syntaxes we considered (for posterity) and a discussion of reflection, explicit `static`, `virtual`, and coroutines.
-Further wording improvements.
+Rebased wording after Davis' paper.
+Re-worded so that explicit object member functions are _non-static_ member functions rather than static member functions.

 ***Changes since r4***